Curtin-Open-Knowledge-Initiative/dashboard-queries-biomedical/README.md

     - The list of publication DOIs
 4. Make any other changes you want to make to the script and save the changes.
 5. Run the script.
-6. Save the output to a table with a similar naming convention to the script name, eg: ‘university-of-ottawa.neuro_dashboard_data_archive.dashboard_data_ver1n_2023_10_06’
+6. Save the output to a table with a similar naming convention to the script name, eg: ‘university-of-ottawa.neuro_dashboard_data_archive.dashboard_data_ver1o_pubs_2023_12_06’

-## STEP 5:
+## STEP 4 - ORCID
-“neuro_ver1m_query_orcid_2023_10_04” is a version of the Researcher ORCID Data query script and should be run fourth due to dependencies between the files.
+“neuro_ver1o_query4_orcid_2023_12_06” is a version of the Researcher ORCID Data query script and should be run fourth due to dependencies between the files.

 1. In Bigquery, make a copy of the most recent script and save it as a ‘Project’ query.
-Increment the naming to reflect the current sprint and creation date, e.g. “neuro_ver1n_query_orcid_2023_10_06”
+Increment the naming to reflect the current sprint and creation date, e.g. “neuro_ver1o_query4_orcid_2023_12_06”
 2. Set variables at the top of the SQL script.
 These are not actual locations, but just text to be added as a field in the output file:
     - change the variable var_SQL_script_name to be the new script name
     - change the variable var_ORCID_Dataset_name to be the name of the input datafile